nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.14.
 Export agenda to PDF file : `export`

-Saves a PDF format with all tasks and details to the same directory as `taskmanager.jar`.<br />
+Saves a PDF format with all tasks and details to the same directory as `doordie.jar`.<br />
 Format: `export [DATE|START_DATE to END_DATE]`

 > * If no date is specified, the default date will be today's date